seagle0128/doom-modeline/README.md

 ;; The maximum displayed length of the branch name of version control.
 (setq doom-modeline-vcs-max-length 12)

-;; Whether display perspective name.
+;; Whether display the perspective name.
 Non-nil to display in mode-line.
 (setq doom-modeline-persp-name t)

-;; Whether display `lsp' state.
+;; Whether display the `lsp' state.
 Non-nil to display in mode-line.
 (setq doom-modeline-lsp t)

-;; Whether display GitHub notifications.
+;; Whether display the GitHub notifications.
 It requires `ghub` package.
 (setq doom-modeline-github nil)

 ;; The interval of checking GitHub.
 (setq doom-modeline-github-interval (* 30 60))

+;; Whether display the `evil' state icon.
+(setq doom-modeline-evil-state-icon t)

-;; Whether display mu4e notifications.
+;; Whether display the mu4e notifications.
 It requires `mu4e-alert' package.
 (setq doom-modeline-mu4e t)

-;; Whether display irc notifications.
+;; Whether display the irc notifications.
 It requires `circe' package.
 (setq doom-modeline-irc t)

 ;; Function to stylize the irc buffer names.
 (setq doom-modeline-irc-stylize 'identity)

-;; Whether display environment version.
+;; Whether display the environment version.
 (setq doom-modeline-env-version t)
 ;; Or for individual languages
 (setq doom-modeline-env-enable-python t)